fzero/proxygram/README.md

 Instagram's subscription pushes only alert of the **existence** of new pictures to download.
 Proxygram fills in the blanks by actually **fetching** picture data and pushing it to your application.
 Everything is done asynchronously (thanks to node.js) and without any additional dependencies.

+Proxygram can also be used to subscribe to break free from Instagram's 30 geo-subscriptions limit.
+All you have to do is use multiple Proxygram instances sending pictures to the same endpoint.

 ## Configuration

 1. Register a new app at [instagram.com/developer/clients/manage](http://instagram.com/developer/clients/manage/).
 You can call it anything, as long as it doesn't include the word 'Instagram' (yep, I'm serious).